mong/shinyproxy/README.md

 Repeat the above steps on all nodes.

 ## Start and stop service
-To enable _shinyproxy_ use _docker-compose_ to start the relevant services in detached mode:
+To enable _shinyproxy_ use _docker-compose_ to start the relevant services in detached mode.
+Move into the _shinyproxy_ directory and run:
 ```
 docker-compose up -d
 ```

-To stop the same services do:
+To stop it do:
 ```
 docker-compose down
 ```